corepunk-community/faq/README.md

 * Killing a mob grants a large amount of karma
 * Chests contain weapons, artifacts, chips, runes, and consumables
 * Teleporting permitted only at shrines

-### GOD keeps ganking me, have they no mercy???

-Become.
-Monke.

 ## Content